Annual Fund Annual Report 2017/18

 Additional projects included: Makerspace sewing machines, 3D printers, metalworking foundry and supply store field trips; and recording studio equipment and software.

-Up to 10% of Annual Fund totals go to the ZISCares Central Bank to support grants for student service learning education and activities, like this service group trip to Nepal.
+Up to 10% of Annual Fund totals go to the ZISCares Central Bank to support grants for student service learning education and activities, like this service group trip to the NAG school in Nepal.

 ZISMeets alumni international networking events, like this spring’s ZISMeets NYC with BlackRock VP and ZIS alumni parent Philipp Hildebrand, help former students and parents build personal and professional networks worldwide.

 ZIS staff received “Maker” professional development to allow them to support STEAM approaches in the classroom and with their colleagues.

 Additional project included: Guest speaker Gerry Wheeler who worked on all campuses to enhance the application of science instruction.

 I believe that giving back to the community is the most important action one can do, as part of the great family of ZIS.